8 min read

 AskIris

 Feature creep is often symptomatic of healthcare development, where bulky, legacy systems are the status quo.
 AskIris, however, diverged from the industry norm, instead choosing to hone in on core features and save bells and whistles until user feedback justified it.
-As part of our SolutionLab, this innovative hospital supply closet organization app was able to define and keep true to its goal—to help nurses and other medical professionals find inventory reliably when the patient needs it—in a beautifully designed, fully functional MVP.
+As part of our SolutionLab, this innovative hospital supply closet organization app successfully defined and maintained its goal to help nurses and other medical professionals reliably locate inventory when needed, in a beautifully designed, fully functional MVP.

 Virtuosity

-For two professional educators who specialize in leadership development, Virtuosity was a way to equip more people with practical skills to become great leaders.
+For two professional educators specializing in leadership development, Virtuosity was a means to equip more people with practical skills to become effective leaders.
 Even though the founders weren’t developers, they recognized the value of starting with an MVP.
 They leaned on the Designli team and our proprietary SolutionLab process to help them avoid feature creep and identify the core features that mattered most.

 Stay Focused to Succeed